Residential colleges of Yale University: Associations with American slavery

 Eight (formerly nine) of the 14 colleges are named after American slaveowners, a fact to which some Yale students and faculty have objected.

-Particularly controversial was Calhoun College, named for John C. Calhoun, a leading slavery apologist and secessionist in Congress before the American Civil War.
+Particularly controversial was Calhoun College, named for John C. Calhoun, a leading slavery apologist and secessionist in Congress before the American Civil War, which was renamed Grace Hopper College in 2017 following a long campaign.
 Calhoun represented the slave-holding state of South Carolina in Congress for slightly over three decades.
 Arguments for renaming Calhoun College in particular had been made since the early 1990s, with greater force and additional emphasis on other slaveowner-named colleges after a 2001 report on Yale's commemoration of slaveowners.
 In 2009, a student group protested the connection by posting alternative names for slaveowner-named colleges near the college entrances.
 In the 2015–16 school year, the colleges' relation to slavery and racial oppression received heavy attention.
 In the aftermath of the Charleston shooting, Calhoun College received particular attention as one of several American institutions named for the white supremacist Vice President.
-Simultaneously, the word "master", a title borrowed from the UK collegiate tradition but also a synonym for "slaveowner" in the U.S., received scrutiny at several U.S. universities.
+Simultaneously, the word "master", a title borrowed from the UK collegiate tradition but also a synonym for "slaveowner" in the US, received scrutiny at several US universities.

 In April 2016, Yale President Peter Salovey announced that it would follow Harvard and MIT in changing the appellation of "Master" to "Head of College".
 Salovey also announced that the university would not rename Calhoun College and that one of the two colleges then under construction would be named for Benjamin Franklin.
-In February 2017, Salovey reversed his decision on Calhoun College, announcing that it would be renamed for Grace Hopper, the United States Navy rear admiral and pioneer computer scientist.
+In February 2017, Salovey reversed his decision on Calhoun College, announcing that it would be renamed.
+Since 2017, the college is named Grace Hopper, in honor of the United States Navy rear admiral and pioneer computer scientist.

 In addition to these titular connections, Pierson and Timothy Dwight Colleges have strong architectural associations to slavery.
 Timothy Dwight, a Georgian Revival structure, was influenced by Southern plantation architecture.
 Although the name has fallen out of use, a secluded courtyard in Pierson was known widely as the "Slave Quarters" for its Southern-style house-like buildings adjacent to the college's main courtyard.
 Until 1960, Pierson students were referred to collectively as "Slaves."

-In Branford and Calhoun Colleges, stained-glass windows depicting pastoral scenes of Black American enslavement were installed prominently.
+In Branford and Calhoun colleges, stained-glass windows depicting pastoral scenes of Black American enslavement were installed prominently.
 Black students raised public objections about these panels as early as 1981.
 In summer 2016, several months after Yale announced it would keep Calhoun as a namesake, Calhoun College employee Corey Menafee dislodged a panel of enslaved cotton pickers with a broom, breaking it.
 Menafee, a Black man, said the panels were “racist, very degrading."
 Menafee was fired by the university, but rehired after student protested in favor of his actions.
 All the stained-glass panels depicting slavery have since been removed.